strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 Testing code units and API routes in a Strapi application can be done with [Jest](https://jestjs.io/) and [Supertest](https://github.com/visionmedia/supertest), with an SQLite database.
 This documentation describes implementing:

 - a unit test for a function,
-- a public API endpoint unit test,
+- a public API endpoint test,
-- and an API endpoint unit test with authorization.
+- and an API endpoint test with authorization.

 Refer to the testing framework documentation for other use cases and for the full set of testing options and configurations.